La Brasa Is Opening in East Somerville

-It looks like the chef of a French bistro in Natick will be opening a new restaurant in East Somerville.
+It looks like the chef of a French bistro in Natick is opening a new restaurant in East Somerville.

 About two decades after opening the high-end French restaurant L'Espalier, Frank McClelland opened the first location of Sel de la Terre in 2000 along the Boston waterfront, with locations in Natick and the Back Bay opening several years later.
 Both L'Espalier and Sel de la Terre have gained national recognition from various magazines and books, with the original Sel de la Terre being picked by Esquire magazine as one of America's best new restaurants when it first opened.
-[Info from the L'Espalier and Sel de la Terre websites.]
+[NOTE: All locations of Sel de la Terre are now closed.]

 According to a spokesperson for New France (the holding company for L'Espalier and Sel de la Terre), La Brasa will be not be affiliated with either restaurant.